daily-co/testrtc-client/README.md

 1. `npm run dev`

 ⚠️ The above process will result in your local `netlify.toml` file being modified with your Daily API key.
 This should be set back to `"DAILY_API_KEY_PLACEHOLDER"` automatically when you exit the development environment, but **always double check to make sure you do not commit the file with your API key**!

-### Using our prebuilt TestRTC scripts

-You can copy the scripts from the `testrtc` directory into your TestRTC account.
-Replace `"[YOUR-DEPLOYMENT-URL]"` with the address of your Netlify deployment.

-Check out [TestRTC's testing documentation](https://testrtc.com/article-categories/testingrtc/) for more information on using TestRTC.

 ## Writing your own tests